kyledstew/GraphQL-Yelp-Search/README.md

 This app utilizes GraphQL to query data from Yelp about businesses according to the entered fields.

-It also utilizes SwiftUI, MVVM, and Combine to manage data and display results to the user.
+It utilizes MVVM and Redux style architecture, SwiftUI and Combine to manage data and display results to the user.

 Things to Improve: